 Challenges faced by Indian Architects and Designers

 The Indian Architecture and Interior Design industry has witnessed a great paradigm shift over the recent years.
-With India’s booming economy and globalization, Architecture and Interior Design has grown exponentially not only in metros but in tier-two cities.
+With India’s booming economy and globalization, Architecture and Interior Design has grown exponentially not only in metros but also in tier-two cities.
 The young generation is following global design trends, and thus there is an ever growing demand for spatial designers and consultants.

 Finding the Right Product

 Today, our clients are well travelled, and are exposed to new technologies and innovations.
-With such variety in the market, finding the right product becomes like finding a black cat in coal cellar.
+With such variety in the market, finding the right product becomes like finding a black cat in a coal cellar.
 While most of the times we enjoy researching about new products and innovations, many of these are not available in India and may take months to import whereas; others are not suitable to the Indian climate.
-For example using a wooden counter top, as exhibited in northern European countries is aesthetically pleasing and accentuates luxury, but is unsuitable for most Indian households using various oils, spices in multi-course cuisine style of cooking.
+For example using a wooden countertop, as exhibited in northern European countries is aesthetically pleasing and accentuates luxury, but is unsuitable for most Indian households using various oils, spices in a multi-course cuisine style of cooking.
 Use of large glass facades and wide skylight is another example of design challenges we may face with our projects in India.
 Educating the client of these challenges and creating design which optimize the building’s lifecycle is the way forward.
 Further, we at Aum Architects always try to promote indigenous products and promote local craftsmanship.

 Competition from Consolidation

-As per one of the articles on an eminent Architecture and Design Portal (https://www.architectureanddesign.com.au), Many firms have been consolidating local Architecture firms since the last decade, resulting in the creation of global firms on a huge scale, such as WSP, Jacobs, Aecom, Arup, HDR, Meinhardt and GHD, many of which have significant architectural practices within.
+As per one of the articles on an eminent Architecture and Design Portal (https://www.architectureanddesign.com.au), many firms have been consolidating local Architecture firms since the last decade, resulting in the creation of global firms on a huge scale, such as WSP, Jacobs, Aecom, Arup, HDR, Meinhardt and GHD, many of which have significant architectural practices within.
 These companies scale up to mirror their clients globally, entering and controlling new markets.
 Their scale allows back-office efficiencies, more diverse expertise and sophisticated processes.
 On the other hand, Chinese construction companies have taken over well-known firms PTW, HBA and Wilson, in order to vertically integrate their supply chain.

 It’s about time that independent practices specialise, collaborate and educate themselves and dwell into modern and innovative Architectural techniques, increasing their quality of design and services.
 We believe in such a scenario, collaboration will be the key to success.